jirutka/apcupsd-snmp/README.md

 * Implement support for setting values and traps.

-Feel free to contribute!
-I don't intend to work on it.
+*Feel free to contribute!* I have no intention in future development.

 ## Important notes